 Quantum-enhanced Interferometry for new physics

-Principal investigator: Harmut Grote
+Principal investigator: Hartmut Grote

 Using quantum technologies we can now explore new fields of physics, seeking answers to long-standing questions like “what is dark matter?” and “is space-time quantised?”